Our Team

 Malcolm is the Queen Elizabeth II Trust representative for Tairāwhiti, and a horticulturalist and ecological restoration specialist who trained at the University of Oxford Botanic Gardens.

 Malcolm is a skilled photographer and hunter, who keeps finding rare native plants in the hills and bush at Waikereru.
-We’re very lucky to have him as the part-time Curator of the 1769 Garden.
+We’re very lucky to have him as the part-time Curator of the 1769 Seed Archive.

 Graeme Atkins